 A broad range of information, guidance and useful links is available on the Hampshire County Council Children's Services Child Protection pages.

-Published by HM Government in October 2018, this multi-agency guidance on female genital mutilation (FGM) should be read and followed by all persons and bodies in England and Wales who are under statutory duties to safeguard and promote the welfare of children and vulnerable adults.
-It replaces female genital mutilation: guidelines to protect children and women (2014).
+Published by HM Government in July 2020, this multi-agency guidance on female genital mutilation (FGM) should be read and followed by all persons and bodies in England and Wales who are under statutory duties to safeguard and promote the welfare of children and vulnerable adults.

 This guidance should be considered together with other relevant safeguarding guidance, including Working Together to Safeguard Children (August 2018)